• Skip to primary navigation

 It should go without saying that you keep your fish tank clean, but that’s even more crucial if you have a dog in the house.

-Dogs have a highly keen sense of smell, and many pups love nothing more than diving into a smelly, stagnant pond in the park.
-So, if your fish tank isn’t kept clean, that will be dangerous for your fishes’ health, but the pong might also attract your dog.
+Dogs have a keen sense of smell, and many pups love nothing more than diving into a smelly, stagnant pond in the park.
+So, if your fish tank isn’t kept clean, that will be dangerous for your fishes’ health, and the smell might also attract your dog.

 A dead fish begins to decompose and stink exceptionally quickly, and that smell is guaranteed to catch the attention of your dog’s super-sensitive nose.
 Check your tank every day, carry out a headcount, and be sure to remove any deceased fish right away.
 Put the dead fish in a plastic bag, seal it, and dispose of it outside in your garbage can, well away from your dog and cat.